-NEYWC NEYWC Letter 2018 Information for Teachers, Schools, and Applicants
+NEYWC Letter 2019 Information for Teachers, Schools, and Applicants

 Scholarships: This year we are pleased to announce that we are able to offer a small number of partial need-based scholarships.
 Students interested in being considered for a need-based scholarship need to send a letter from their school confirming that they receive some form of financial aid such as free or reduced lunches (in public schools) or a need based scholarship (in private schools) to the address above.

 Teachers.
 Once again, we ask your help in making this opportunity known among your enthusiastic and talented student writers.
 Teachers should encourage juniors and exceptional sophomore writers who show commitment to their writing to apply.
 Each high school in New England, New York and beyond may select no more than five student applications; we will accept no more than two to come to the conference.
 Students who have attended previously may not reapply.
 If some of your students are not able to meet the application or conference costs, we hope that your school can aid those accepted to the Conference by providing financial assistance.
 All sponsoring teachers will be eligible to apply to be a chaperone.
-Applications will be available in February 2018.
+Look here mid February for application.

 ALL sponsoring teachers are eligible to apply to be one of 25 chaperones.
 If you are interested (this is not mandatory), we invite you to apply to be a chaperone.
 Duties include supervising eight to twelve students in a dorm area and leading these students in informal group readings.
 You also get to participate in all the Conference activities: readings, craft classes, and your own writing workshop with a writer.
 The fee of $350.00 will cover the cost of meals and housing.
 Chaperone applications will be available on our website or contact me to have one sent directly.